 Hol Chan and Shark Ray Alley

-The Hol Chan Marine Reserve was the first of its kind on Ambergris Caye.
-First established in 1987, it consists of four zones:
+First established in 1987, the Hol Chan Marine Reserve was the first of its kind on Ambergris Caye.
+In Mayan, “Hol Chan” means “little channel.”

 There is a five minute boat ride to the next stop, Shark and Ray Alley.
 This area was established by fishermen.
-At the end of a day’s fishing, they would go to this area to clean the catch of the day, throwing scraps overboard, attracting Nurse Sharks, Southern Sting Rays and Caribbean Sting Rays.
+At the end of a day’s fishing, they would go to this area to clean the catch of the day, throwing scraps overboard, attracting nurse sharks, southern sting rays and Caribbean sting rays.
 The whole tour will last between two to two and a half hours.

 The dive is at Zone A, it’s a shallow dive, with a max depth of 28ft.
-It’s perfect for a first dive after a break from diving or for an introduction to diving in Belize.
-This trip of one dive at Zone A and then a snorkel at Zone D
+It’s perfect for a first dive after a break from diving, or for an introduction to diving in Belize.
+This trip of one dive at Zone A, and then a snorkel at Zone D

-This area is known for the coral formation and the juvenile fish, as it is in a naturally occurring sheltered area where young creatures make their way from the mangrove out to the fore reef.
+The tour starts once the boat is moored to the mooring line.
+The guide will give you a brief history of the area and how it got its name.
+This area is known for the coral formation and adolescent fish.
+It is in a naturally occurring sheltered area where young creatures make their way from the mangrove out to the fore reef.

-This area is very different compared to Hol Chan, which has a varied diversity of marine life; Mexico Rocks has more vivid color due to the variety of corals and the juvenile fish.
+This area is very different compared to Hol Chan, which has a varied diversity of marine life; Mexico Rocks has more vivid color due to the variety of corals and fish.
 When the fish are younger they display brighter colors compared to their adult forms.
-There are also chances of seeing the Southern and Caribbean Sting Rays as well as the Nurse Sharks and sculptures made from the discarded conch shells from the local fishermen.
+There are also chances of seeing the southern and Caribbean sting rays, as well as the nurse sharks and sculptures made by local fishermen from the discarded conch shells.